Prior to becoming a MC3-Certified Mediator, candidates must establish that they have qualifications in three different areas:

-MC3-Certified Mediators must have completed 80 hours in Educational activities that give the most emphasis to degrees achieved in conflict resolution and mediation courses completed.
+MC3-Certified Mediators must have completed 80 hours in Educational and Training activities that give the most emphasis to degrees achieved in conflict resolution and mediation courses completed.
 Candidates will also be required to complete the Distance Learning Course on Mediator Ethics offered by the Administrative Office of the Court.

 MC3-Certified Mediators must demonstrate that they have mediated a minimum of 30 hours and have a combined minimum of 50 hours of experience in mediation and mediation support activities.

 MC3-Certified Mediators must be engaged in Professional Activity and Continuing Professional Development.
-While these activities are focused on continuing education in the field and mediating, they can also include a number of mediation related activities, including:
+While these activities are focused on continuing education and training in the field and mediating, they can also include a number of mediation related activities, including:

 - Membership in professional societies or organizations relevant to mediation

 - Published mediation articles or conference presentations relevant to mediation

 - Teaching mediation courses